-Due to the relatively small contribution to total sales, our forecast holds the most recent actual sales amount constant.
+Due to the relatively small contribution to total sales, our forecast holds the most recent actual sales amount constant (not including the extra week in FY 2016).

 Win 4

 A multi-variant regression procedure is used to estimate Win 4 game sales.
 There are four independent variables: a time trend, a dummy variable representing the number of draws each day, a dummy variable representing bonus weeks, and a dummy variable representing a seasonal pattern.
 The equation is corrected for autocorrelation in the error term.